 Chocolate Ganache Glaze

 - 2 oz Ghiradelli Intense Dark Chocolate 86% (or any high percentage chocolate)

 - 1/4 cup heavy cream

-Finely chop the chocolate and place it in a small microwaveable bowl.
-Microwave for 30 seconds.
-Add the cold heavy cream and microwave for 30 seconds.
-Add 2 tbsp of softened butter and gently whisk to combine.
+- Finely chop the chocolate and place it in a small microwaveable bowl with the heavy cream and butter.
+Cover with waxed paper and microwave for 30 seconds.
+Let stand for 1 minute, then gently whisk to combine.
 The ganache should be thick and glossy.
+Use right away.

 - Pour the chocolate ganache into the middle of the cake and spread with a spatula or knife, encouraging it to drip over the side.
 Decorate with optional walnut halves or walnut pieces if you wish, while the ganache is still soft.
 Cut and serve after the ganache has hardened (it will still be fairly soft but not runny).